chamaya00/hello-world/src/posts/hello-world-post.md

 date: "2025-11-12"
 author: "Charles Amaya"
 tags: ["Claude", "Vercel", "AI Coding"]
-excerpt: "The idea I asked Claude to code is this very website, and I was shocked when it took less than 20 minutes and literally two prompts for Claude to spit out a fully working first version for me."
+excerpt: "The idea I asked Claude to code is this very website, and I was shocked when it took less than 20 minutes and literally two prompts for Claude to spit out a fully working first version for me"
 ---

 # Hello AI Coding World